 There are about 25-30 furniture shops nearby bazaar, mostly located in Chunarughat.
 Furniture from the area goes to different parts of the country, including Dhaka.
-Sometimes, these furniture are checked by the FD check post, get it passes through the check post anyway.
-Furniture shops owner have good links with the sawmills and sometimes with timber trader or illegal fellers as well.
+Sometimes, this furniture is checked by the FD check post, get it passes through the check post anyway.
+Furniture shops owner have good links with the sawmill owners and sometimes with timber trader or illegal fellers as well.
 However, it appears that as limited quantity of timbers come from the WS they have little stake with the WS.